microsoft/fast/packages/web-components/fast-foundation/src/breadcrumb/breadcrumb.spec.md

 - `fast-breadcrumb-item`

 *Attribute*
-- `href` - link destination for `fast-breadcrumb-item`.
-The control will be an anchor only if an `href` is specified on the `fast-breadcrumb-item`.

 *Properties*
-- `showSeparator` - is a boolean to show and hide the separator.
+- `separator` - is a boolean to show and hide the separator.
-- `isCurrent` - is a boolean that checks if it is the last item set `aria-current`.

 *Slots*
 - default slot for item.